Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Derivation for

 Since $X(t)$ is slow in comparison with $K(t)$, this means the time interval $[t_i,t_{i+1})$ is likely to be long compared to the time-scale of the faster $K(t)$.
 This allows us to approximate the integral on the RHS of \eqref{eqn:app:Lhat:aux:3_3} by ${\rm E}[K] (t_{i+1} - t_i)$.
 Hence we have:

 Note that the above argument is identical to the one used in \cite{Cao:2005gj} to derive the slow-scale tau-leaping simulation algorithm. \\

 Next, we do two substitutions.
 First, we note that Auxiliary Result 1 expresses ${\rm E}[X \cdot K]$ in terms of ${\rm E}[X_*]$.
-Second, we approximate ${\rm E}[X]$ by ${\rm E}[X_T - X_*]$ because we know the front-end circuit has high input impedance so ${\rm E}[\{ XK \}]$ is small.
+Second, we approximate ${\rm E}[X]$ by ${\rm E}[X_T - X_*]$ because we know the front-end circuit has high Michaelis-Menten constant so ${\rm E}[\{ XK \}]$ is small.
 After these substitutions, we arrive at Auxiliary Result 3:

 {\sl (Auxiliary Result 4)} By using the same argument as in Auxiliary Result 3, we can show that:

 \\

 By using the above auxiliary results we have